-- c.
-Referral for Sanction by the Disciplinary Resolution Officer in cases of sexual or gender-based Harassment, Sexual Assault, Sexual Exploitation, Interpersonal Violence, and/or Stalking when the Responding Party is a student - i.
-If the Responding Party is a student and is found responsible, the Disciplinary Resolution Officer will then initiate sanctions through the Student Code of Conduct (College Policy 6Hx28:8-03). - For students, the sanction may include removal from specific courses or activities, suspension from the College, or expulsion.
+c.
+Referral for Sanction in cases of sexual or gender-based Harassment, Sexual Assault, Sexual Exploitation, Interpersonal Violence, and/or Stalking when the Responding Party is a student i.
+If the Responding Party is a student and is found responsible, the Disciplinary Resolution Officer will then initiate sanctions through the Student Code of Conduct College Policy 6Hx28:8-03).

+ii.
+For students, the sanction may include removal from specific courses or activities, suspension from the College, or expulsion.
 A full list of the range of sanctions for students is contained in the Student Code of Conduct.